szabonorbert/zorro-project-template/readme.md

-# Zorro project sample
+# Zorro project template
-An ideal starting point of a C++ Zorro project with Visual Studio<br />
+An ideal starting point of a C++ Zorro project with Visual Studio.<br />

 ## What is Zorro?
 >Zorro is a free institutional-grade software tool for data collection, financial research, and algorithmic trading with C / C++.
 It's compact, portable, easy to learn, and magnitudes faster than R or Python.
 It does anything that automated trading platforms do - only better.
 Zorro offers extreme flexibility and features otherwise not found in consumer trading software.
 Any data analysis, visualization, or algo trading system can be realized with a small C or C++ script.
 R and Python machine learning libraries are also supported.